tornmask/SKINS/README.md

 <p align="center"

 Do not copy my skins, unless i give it as a gift to FRIENDS only.
-If you do, i'll block you.
+If you do, i'll block you. ( no color pickin either. ) AND do not post my skins on pinterest, you do not have my permission.